-Note that the main difference from the classical random play-out technique such as Rakhlin et al. (2012); Block et al. (2022) is that the hallucinated samples are generated form $\hat{\mu}N$ instead of μ .
-Crucially, our sampling is without replacement (i.e., not i.i.d.), which is essential for our following analysis.
+Note that the main difference from the classical random play-out techniques such as in Rakhlin et al. (2012); Block et al. (2022) is that the hallucinated samples are generated from $\hat{\mu}N$ instead of μ .
+Crucially, our sampling is performed without replacement (not i.i.d.), which is essential for our following analysis (Lemma 9).
 More generally, one may also replace the estimation $\hat{\mu}N$ with other estimation rules instead of the empirical distribution we used here.
-This will provide tighter bounds if the distribution μ is well structured, such as Gaussian distribution.
+This could provide tighter bounds if the distribution μ is well structured, see Section 3.3.
 The following lemma shows that the predictor \hat{y}i can be computed efficiently by accessing to an mixed-ERM oracle.